keegankelsey/stocks_web_scraping/README.md

 {"Code": "AAOI", "Name": "Applied Optoelect", "High": "25.78", "Low": "23.80", "Close": "24.52", "Volume": "4,601,528", "exchange": "NASDAQ", "date": "09/28/18 14:25"}
 ```

-Of course, this data can always be writting into a file for later consumption and/or further processing.
+Of course, this data can always be written into a file for later consumption and/or further processing.
 For instance, I would clean up and convert the key, "Volume," such that a number is stored as a value instead of a string.
 Similar to the "High" and "Low" keys.
 To pipe data into a file:
 ```
 $ python scrape_stocks_eod_data.py NASDAQ > nasdaq_eod.json
 ```